Let Premier Oral Surgery Diagnose & Treat Impacted Teeth

 What to Expect When You Visit Our Oral Surgeon

-In cases where the cuspid (canine/eye teeth) will not erupt spontaneously, Dr. Simon Y. Bangiyev works closely with orthodontists to get these eye teeth to erupt.
+In cases where the cuspid (canine/eye teeth) will not erupt spontaneously, Dr. Simon Y. Bangiyev will work closely with orthodontists to get these eye teeth to erupt.
 In a simple surgical procedure performed in our office, the gum on top of the impacted tooth is lifted to expose the hidden tooth.
 If a baby tooth is present, it will be removed at the same time.
-Once the tooth is exposed, the oral surgeon bonds an orthodontic bracket to the exposed tooth.
+Once the impacted tooth is exposed, our oral surgeon will bond an orthodontic bracket to the exposed tooth.
 The bracket has a miniature gold chain attached to it.
-The oral surgeon guides the chain to the orthodontic arch wire, where it is temporarily attached.
+The oral surgeon will then guide the chain to the orthodontic arch wire, where it is temporarily attached.

 Sometimes the surgeon will leave the exposed impacted tooth completely uncovered by suturing the gum high above the tooth or making a window in the gum covering the tooth.
 Most of the time, the gum will be returned to its original location and sutured back with only the chain remaining visible as it exits a small hole in the gum.

 Shortly after oral surgery (about 1-14 days) the patient will return to the orthodontist.
 A rubber band will be attached to the chain to put a light pulling force on the impacted tooth.
 This will begin the process of moving the tooth into its proper place in the dental arch.
 This is a carefully controlled, slow process that may take up to a full year to complete.
 Remember, the goal is to erupt the impacted tooth and not to extract it!